BetweenWalls/PD2-Singleplayer/README.md

 ### [Download](https://github.com/BetweenWalls/PD2-Singleplayer/archive/main.zip)

 ## Inclusions
-* level 99 characters for each class with accurate stats and skill points
+* level 99 characters for each class with accurate stats and skill points (level 30 & level 90 characters in subfolders)
 * all unique/set items
 * PD2-specific items (maps, worldstone shards, puzzleboxes, dclone materials, etc.)
 * stacks of all runes/gems
 * variety of jewels/charms
 * examples of all runewords, and additional item bases for making your own
 * some magic, rare, and crafted items
+* all regular items

 ## Setup Guide
 The singleplayer PlugY mod adds stash pages for all the items.
 A copy of [PlugY 11.02](http://plugy.free.fr/) is included in the files.